baichen318/arch-explorer/artifacts/fig2/README.md

 ## Figure 2 reproduction

-Once you enter the docker image, execute following commands to reproduce Figure 2.
+Once you enter the docker image, execute the following commands to reproduce Figure 2.

 - Enter the sub-directory
 ```bash